 Transom grids are a type of window above a door, window, or other glazing materials; the most common type are found above a door.
 Sizes of transoms also mimic the size of the door.
 On a 36” wide door, you will usually find a 36” transom that is 24” in height.
 A rule of thumb for a standard proportional transom height is to use 1/3 of the door’s height.
 A large curtain wall can utilize a transom and will follow the bay divisions of the wall.
 At times, the transom can be cut to an arch shape for functional or aesthetic purposes.

-A transom is typically fixed glass or operates like a hopper window.
+A transom is typically also fixed glass or operates like a hopper window.
 A fixed transom has no operable parts.
 Its main purpose is to let light into a room and provide architectural appeal.
-An operable transom is hinged at the bottom of the window.
+An operable transom has a hinge at the bottom of the window.
 The transom will then open into a room, preventing rain, wind, or snow from entering room during inclement weather.

-Traditional transoms are often adorned with gridwork, especially in traditional applications.
-Decorative items are added when the building is in a historic district or needs curb appeal .
+Traditional transoms are often with gridwork, especially in traditional applications.
+Decorative items are added when the building is in a historic district or needs curb appeal.
 One of the most popular additions to a transom is a Palladian arch.
-In this case, a half round transom is utilized, and the exact radius is determined by the client.
+In this case, we use a half round transom and determine the exact radius by the client.

-Another decorative grid option is to include leaded grids on the transoms.
-This is a very historical style.
-Old homes and buildings used leaded grids before any of the vinyl or aluminum grids were invented.
-Stained glass windows utilized leaded gridding, and this is where leaded grids became popular.
+Finally, another decorative grid option is to include lead grids on the transoms.
+This is also a very historical style.
+Old homes and buildings also were using lead grids before any of the vinyl or aluminum grids were invented.
+Utilize stain glass windows leaded gridding, and in conclusion, this is where leaded grids became popular.